yguenka/4intelligence-Case/README.md

 <h3><b>Forecast - USA</b></h3>
 <dt><p align="justify">The figure below shows the lollipop chart.
 In it, we can see that the lollipop number 6 goes into the range.
 So let's use number 6 as a repetition period for the forecast.</p></dt>
 <p align="center"><img src="Fotos/Capturar4.JPG"></p>
-<dt><p align="justify">Descomposing a Time Series into: Mean, Trends, Seasonal Effects and Noise, we can see that both the trend and the observed value have a similarity, in additioin to having a sasonality, even wih the residual value having a hight variation.</p></dt>
+<dt><p align="justify">Descomposing a Time Series into: Mean, Trends, Seasonal Effects and Noise, we can see that both the trend and the observed value have a similarity, in additioin to having a sasonality, even with the residual value having a hight variation.</p></dt>
 <p align="center"><img src="Fotos/Capturar5.JPG"></p>
 <dt><p align="justify">Finally, we found a 10 year forecast from the USA in chart below.
 It is possible to observe that there is a small variation for forecast.</p></dt>
 <p align="center"><img src="Fotos/Capturar6.JPG"></p>